Smart Routing: The Highway to increased competition in the debit marketplace

 Does the law limit bank choice?

-- A bank still chooses which networks to do business with and which networks they put on their debit cards.
+- No, it does not.
+A bank still chooses which networks to do business with and which networks they put on their debit cards.

 How does Smart Routing work?